 From the image, you can see that I have removed only the outermost quotes from the string “Welcome to “LinuxSimply” website!” and preserved the inner quoted part “LinuxSimply”.

-Method 2: Using “sed” Command to Remove Quotes in Bash
+2. Using “sed” Command to Remove Quotes in Bash

-Case 1: Removing Double Quotes From String Using “sed” Command in Bash
+Case 1: Remove Double Quotes from String

 #!/bin/bash